absalomedia/sasshhvm/README.md

 $css = $sass->compileFile($source);
 ```

-You can tell the compiler to use idented syntax (SASS syntax) by default it expect SCSS syntax:
+You can tell the compiler to use indented syntax (SASS syntax).
+By default it expects SCSS syntax:

 ```php
 $sass = new Sass();